jairoevaristo/node-stream/README.md

 # Streams in NodeJS

 ## Description

-A video is at the root of the project a `video` folder is served to an HTML page, via an `express` server
+A video is at the root of the project a `video` folder is served to an HTML page, via an `express` server.
 Typescript ts-node-dev are being used for development.

 ## Get started